-Deferred outflows related to pensions did not change significantly in 2019 or 2018.
+Deferred outflows related to pensions did not change significantly in 2021.
+Deferred outflows related to pensions increased by \$21,472 in 2020, primarily due to an increase in the deferred pension outflows of the pension plan as a whole.
 In accordance with GASB 75, the District recognized deferred outflows related to other postemployment benefits (OPEB) beginning in 2018.
-Deferred outflows related to OPEB did not change significantly in 2019.
+Deferred outflows related to OPEB did not change significantly in 2021 or 2020.